nikist97/Python-DataStructures/README.md

 str(stack) # returns the string representation of the list of elements of the stack

+stack.contains(item) # returns True if the item is in the stack and False otherwise
+# contains raises a TypeError if the type of the stack is not None and is different
+# than the type of the parameter
+boolean = item in stack
+# same as boolean = stack.contains(item)

 stack.type() # returns the type of the elements in the stack, None if no type is specified

 stack.peek() # returns the last element that was added to the stack, but doesn't remove it